Last updated on October 5, 2024

 Can backgammon end in a tie or a draw?

 No matter who has started the game, the first player to bear off all 15 checkers wins.
-It is impossible that both players get closed out on the bar, therefore there are no draws or stalemates in backgammon.
+It is impossible for both players to get closed out on the bar, therefore there are no draws or stalemates in backgammon.

 Backgammon how many pieces are allowed on a point?